-Texas A&M University-Commerce Metroplex Center is conveniently located between I-30, LBJ 635 and Hwy 80 in Mesquite, approximately 1.4 miles south of Eastfield Community College.
-This facility consists of 15 traditional classrooms, three distance learning rooms, two computer labs, a teaching computer lab, seminar area, library, bookstore, conference room and faculty/staff offices.
+Texas A&M University-Commerce Mesquite Metroplex is conveniently located between I-30, LBJ 635 and Hwy 80 in Mesquite, approximately 1.4 miles south of Eastfield Community College.
+This facility consists of 15 traditional classrooms, three distance learning rooms, two computer labs, a teaching computer lab, seminar area, library, conference room and faculty/staff offices.
 This facility is shared by Texas A&M University-Commerce and the Mesquite Independent School District.
-Available through study at this facility are master’s degrees in educational leadership, curriculum & instruction, secondary education, special education, and global e-learning as well as courses supporting other programs.
+Available at this facility are master’s degrees in educational leadership, curriculum & instruction, secondary education, special education, and global e-learning as well as courses supporting other programs such as psychology and social work.
 Onsite security and free parking are provided.

 Navarro Partnership-Corsicana Campus

 3200 W. 7th Ave., Corsicana, Texas

 Bachelor's degree options through the Navarro Partnership in Corsicana include Computer Information Systems, Computer Science, Criminal Justice and Environmental Science, and Interdisciplinary Studies with concentrations in EC-6, 4-8 Math, 4-8 Science, and 4-8 Math & Science for students pursuing a career in teaching.
 A Master's in Mathematics is also available at the Navarro Partnership located in Corsicana.
 Advising is available for various online bachelor's and master's degrees including business and education concentrations.